ai9app/AI-Cinematic-Prompt-Director/Cinematic-Prompt-Director-Skill.md

 Write a brief 2-3 sentence summary of how you will direct this video (Color palette, overall pacing, and visual theme).

 ## Step 3: Scene-by-Scene Prompt Matrix (分鏡提示詞矩陣)
-Break the video down into chronological scenes.
+Break the video down into chronological scenes. **Crucial Rule:** The total duration of all scenes combined must perfectly match the total video length requested by the user (if they provided one).

 For each scene, output the following strict structure:

 ### Scene [Number]: [Scene Name/Focus]
-*   **Duration:** [e.g., 3s - 5s]
+*   **Duration:** [Use a continuous timeline format, e.g., `0s-3s`, `3s-7s`]
 *   **Shot Type:** [e.g., Close-Up (CU), Low Angle]
 *   **Camera Movement:** [e.g., Slow Dolly In, FPV Tracking]
 *   **Lighting:** [e.g., Volumetric neon lighting, cinematic shadow]